SushanShakya/dart_exercise/homeworks/class_1_hw.md

 ### In all the questions below, you can assume your own inputs.

+> Assume you're working for supercell and programming clash of clans.
+> Create a variable to store the town hall level.

+> Assume that you have 2 people working under you.
+> Create 2 variables to track the number of tasks completed by these 2 people.

 > Program to add 2 numbers and multiply the result of the 2 numbers with the number 10.

 > Program to multiply 2 numbers and divide the result with 10.